Ambassador Teacher Spotlight: Scott Parker

 One of my favorite US customs since moving here has been road trips.
 I’ve made sure that with each public holiday, we use the time wisely to explore places around the US.
 In the last couple of years, I’ve clocked up thousands of miles on the road to Philadelphia, New Orleans, Miami, and Washington, DC, to name just a few.

 Having spent a lot of time in the US traveling with my parents and at summer camps in New York, I already knew the idea that the weather in the South is always wonderful is in fact far from the truth!
 Winters are cold with a good chance of snow, and summer months are blazing hot.
 Spring is the most beautiful time as the local nature comes alive, and the swimming pool is a great place to relax and reflect on another positive day.

 What are some accomplishments you are proud of during your time in the US?

 I’d say that one of my greatest successes as an educator is having children wanting to come to my school.
 I love being able to share my experiences to have students one day follow my footprints around the world while spreading kindness and tolerance to others.
-We regularly discuss global current events in the classroom, and how, as global citizens, our impact on the world is greater than just our local community.
+We regularly discuss global current events in the classroom, and how, as global leaders, our impact on the world is greater than just our local community.

 Overall, I think my greatest career accomplishment came when I was awarded the honor of “Union County Public Schools, Beginning Teacher of the Year.”
 This is awarded to educators with outstanding classroom, communication, and teaching strategies.
 I now have a wonderful plaque hanging proudly in my classroom, which reminds me that hard work, enthusiasm, and passion for success always pays off in the end.

-Read more about how Participate Learning can help you implement global citizenship in your classroom.
+Read more about how Participate Learning can help you implement global leadership in your classroom.
 For more information on how to teach in the US, visit our Teach in the USA page or contact us directly.